raposamillar/studio-website/README.md

 alongside an appetite for experimentation.

-I used **Figma Make** to generate code through prompt engineering.
+In v1, I used **Figma Make** to generate code through prompt engineering.
 By employing a cycle of continuous testing and feedback using **VS Code** and other online code editors, I quickly arrived at an **MVP**.

 The website is hosted on **GitHub Pages** and uses **HTML, CSS, and JavaScript**.